Trump Lashes Out At China After Beijing Sets New Tariffs On U.S. Goods, Autos

 Trump tweeted that he "will be responding to China's Tariffs this afternoon."

 "My only question is, who is our bigger enemy, Jay Powell or Chairman Xi?"
-Trump said, referring to the Federal Reserve Chairman, whom he's been urging to cut interest rates, and China's leader.
+Trump said, referring to the Federal Reserve chairman, whom he has been urging to cut interest rates, and China's leader.

 Trump said the United States has lost "stupidly" trillions of dollars to China over the years, citing the theft intellectual property.
 "We don't need China and, frankly, would be far better off without them," he said.